thtopher/th-monthly-performance/BUSINESS_RULES.md

 The Pro Forma can contain **multiple rows with the same contract code** (e.g., split by sub-workstream).
 The engine must:
 - aggregate revenue by contract code for the month,
-- carry project name as “first non-empty” (or concatenate names in a separate field),
+- carry project name as "first non-empty" (or concatenate names in a separate field),
 - carry allocation tag using priority rules:
   1. If any row for the code is tagged `Data`, allocation_tag = Data (unless any row is tagged Wellness → conflict)
   2. Else if any row is tagged `Wellness`, allocation_tag = Wellness